mgao6767/edgar-analyzer/README.md

 ## Contact

-If you identify any issue, please feel free to contact me at [mingze.gao@sydney.edu.au](mailto:mingze.gao@sydney.edu.au).
+If you identify any issue, please feel free to contact me at [mingze.gao@mq.edu.au](mailto:mingze.gao@mq.edu.au).